AngleProtocol/merkl-docs/distribute-with-merkl/faq.md

 * No, if you mistakenly send too many rewards compared to what you intended, you will not be able to retrieve them.
 Additionally, you cannot prematurely end a reward distribution once it has been created.

-### Does the script consider all on-chain actions during incentivization?&#x20;
+### Does the script consider all onchain actions during incentivization?&#x20;

-* **For CLAMM:** The script handling reward distribution may not consider all on-chain actions (swaps on a pool) during the incentivization period, but only a subset to improve efficiency.
+* **For CLAMM:** The script handling reward distribution may not consider all onchain actions (swaps on a pool) during the incentivization period, but only a subset to improve efficiency.
 Using Merkl implies that you understand how the script works, the approximations it makes, and the behaviors it may trigger (e.g., just-in-time liquidity).
 * **For ERC20 campaigns:** The engine reviews ERC20 holdings every 20 minutes to ensure accurate reward distribution.